All humans have four types of teeth:

 The term dentition is mainly used to describe the arrangement of teeth, including their number and types.
 A normal adult has 32 teeth.
-Animals have different types and shapes of teeth, which are specialised based on their eating habits.
+Animals have different types and shapes of teeth, which are specialised based on Nutrition in animals or their eating habits.

 Also read: Types of Teeth in Humans